ColinMaudry/dita-rdf/README.md

 ## Objective

 This ontology is not meant to serve as an alternative to the standard DITA 1.2 DTDs and schemas.
-It translates the semantics of a subset of the vocabulary described in the [DITA 1.2 specification](http://docs.oasis-open.org/dita/v1.2/os/spec/DITA1.2-spec.html) in a format that can be understood in the Semantic Web of data.
+It translates the semantics of a subset of the vocabulary described in the [DITA 1.2 specification](http://docs.oasis-open.org/dita/v1.2/os/spec/DITA1.2-spec.html) in a [standard language](http://www.w3.org/TR/rdf11-primer/) that can be understood in the Semantic Web of data.

 [This poster](http://bit.ly/DitaRdfPoster) illustrates the objective of the project.
 I presented it during the 10th Summer School on Ontology Engineering and the Semantic Web ([SSSW 2013](http://sssw.org/2013/)).

 ## Scope

-This ontology does not aim at completeness (the whole DITA 1.2 language specification) but at covering the metadata that describes DITA content.
+This ontology does not aim at covering the whole DITA 1.2 language specification, but at covering the metadata that describes DITA content.

-The scope of this ontology includes the meaningful elements and attributes of the [DITA 1.2 vocabulary].
+The scope of this ontology includes the meaningful elements and attributes of the [DITA 1.2 vocabulary](http://docs.oasis-open.org/dita/v1.2/spec/DITA1.2-spec.html).
 I focused on the metadata elements that are derived from [Dublin core](http://dublincore.org/documents/dcmi-terms/) (title, author, etc) and on the relationships between maps, topics and other documents.

 The scope of this ontology does not include the elements and attributes that bear little semantics, such as (not exhaustive):